pingidentity/pingidentity-devops-getting-started/docs/get-started/getStartedWithGitRepo.md

 You have:

 * Set up your DevOps environment.
-See [Get Started](../get-started/introduction.md).
 * Installed [Git](https://git-scm.com/downloads).

 ## Clone the `getting-started` Repo